-A good manager doesn’t want her team to love her any more than she wants to be feared.
+A good manager doesn’t want their team to love them any more than they want to be feared.
 In between adoration and fear is respect, and that’s a good situation for a manager to be in.

 5. Too busy to help

-There’s a difference between the kind of day that the average manager goes through and the kind of day that the average maker (or anyone who’s not a manager but who is in charge of creating) goes through.
+There’s a difference between the kind of day that the average manager goes through and the kind of day that the average maker or worker goes through.
 This is the well-known idea of maker time vs. manager time.
-A good manager can balance the work load that he has to juggle between those two areas of maker (or helper) vs. manager.
+A good manager can balance the work load that he has to juggle between those two areas of maker (or worker) vs. manager.

 If you don’t have time to help solve problems for your team, to pitch in and deliver when the chips are down, then you’re probably not doing a great job as a manager.
-When the going gets tough and everyone has to chip in together, it’s valuable if you’re there to make things a little better.
+When the going gets tough and everyone has to chip in together, it’s valuable if you’re there to ease the load.

-Block out time in your calendar every week to make sure that you’re able to do tactical stuff like, say, writing a blog post about 9 signs you’re a terrible manager. 😛
+Block out time in your calendar every week to make sure that you’re able to do tactical stuff like, say, writing a blog post about nine signs you’re a terrible manager…

 6. Objective unclear, please try again